drajer-health/uds-plus/input/pagecontent/usecases.md

 * Step 1: On an annual basis, the health center kicks off UDS+ reporting job using the Data Submitter.
 This job initiates an extraction from the data source.

+**Implementation Note** This step is expected to be kicked off by the Health Center or the EHR vendor using a scheduled job or a cron job or a timer.
+This job will initiate a [Bulk Data Export](http://hl7.org/fhir/uv/bulkdata/OperationDefinition-group-export.html) request from the EHR for the UDS Plus Group.

 * Step 2: The Data Submitter polls the Data Source to check if the extraction has completed.

+**Implementation Note** This step is performed using the [Bulk Data Status Request]({{site.data.fhir.ver.bulkig}}/export/index.html#bulk-data-status-request).

 * Step 3: The Data Source provides the extracted data in an identified form by storing them in the Bulk Data Storage.

+**Implementation Note** This step is implemented by the EHR based on their internal implementation on how and where to store the data for download.
+Once the data is stored the links are submitted to the Data Submitter for download.

 * Step 4: The Data Submitter checks completion status and gets notified of the data extracted.

+**Implementation Note** This step is performed using the [Bulk Data Status Request]({{site.data.fhir.ver.bulkig}}/export/index.html#bulk-data-status-request).

 * Step 5: The Data Submitter accesses the data from the Bulk Data Storage.

+**Implementation Note** This step is happening within the environment (behind the firewall) of the Health Center and the data is downloaded using the [Bulk Data File Request]({{site.data.fhir.ver.bulkig}}/export/index.html#file-request)

 * Step 6: The Data Submitter submits the data for de-identification to the Trust Service Provider.

+**Implementation Note** This step is performed by the Data Submitter by invoking the de-identify operation of the [Trust Service Provider](spec.html#trust-service-provider-requirements)

 * Step 7: The Trust Service Provider submits the de-identified data back to the Data Submitter.

 * Step 8: The Data Submitter persists the data for HRSA in a Bulk Data Storage and creates links for HRSA to download the data.

+**Implementation Note** This data may be persisted outside of the EHR environment or within the EHR environment depending on the EHR.

 * Step 9: The Data Submitter notifies the Data Receiver (HRSA) about the readiness of the data and provides the secured links to the Data Receiver for download.

+**Implementation Note** The Data Submitter creates the [Manifest file](StructureDefinition-uds-plus-import-manifest.html) and then notifies the HRSA system of the availability of the files using the [$import](OperationDefinition-import.html) operation.

 * Step 10: The Data Receiver downloads the data from the health center Bulk Data Storage and then proceeds with downstream processing.

+**Implementation Note** The Data Receiver downloads the bulk files using the appropriate protocols and authorization.
+Currently this is done with HTTP protocols.

 #### UDS+ Actors/Systems and Definitions